Capacity Management

 The main goal is to plan capacities efficiently, cross-border, from origin to destination, and provide the market with the maximum available capacity as well as market-oriented high-quality capacity products.

 It is RNE’s role to continuously improve and further develop this process.
-Harmonised procedures and deadlines that are valid for all Infrastructure Managers (IMs) and Allocation Bodies (AB) within the RNE network benefit the entire rail industry.
+Harmonised procedures and deadlines that are valid for all Infrastructure Managers (IMs) and Allocation Bodies (ABs) within the RNE network benefit the entire rail industry.

 IT systems support the processes to raise the quality of information for all stakeholders, accelerate process steps – including the possibility for automatisation – and provide easy access to all stakeholders.
 RNE’s approach in Digital Capacity Management (DCM) is to make national IT fit to participate in international capacity management processes, provide central IT to handle and combine national IT in all process steps and connect all IT via interfaces.